 - Measure and investigate changes in the mass of ice sheets and glaciers,

 - Measure the height of vegetation in forests and other ecosystems worldwide.

 Why does this matter to the this Campaign and how can scientists use your data?

-Students will be able to compare their tree data, as well as tree height data from the NASA GLOBE Observer citizen scientists, with the ICESat-2 satellite data.
+Students will be able to compare their ground-based tree height data, as well as the ground-based tree height data from GLOBE Observer citizen scientists, with the space-based ICESat-2 satellite data.
 All this data can serve as data for student research projects, locally and for the United States SRS and IVSS.

 Scientists from the ICESat-2 Mission will periodically review the tree height data collected by the GLOBE community throughout this campaign.
 The data will allow scientists to compare the GLOBE data to the ICESat-2 data and in potential professional research.